 If you now have <100 followers and want to know how to grow to 500 followers with the right approach in 10 weeks, this article is for you.

-I was doing a sharing session on my Building in Public guide last week, and the moderator asked me, "Kevon, I see that you have a pretty good, cozy audience on Twitter.
+I was doing a sharing session on my Building in Public guide the other week, and the moderator asked me, "Kevon, I see that you have a pretty good, cozy audience on Twitter.
 How did you grow it?"